Click here for the Center's Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

 Visit our YouTube Channel

-Elder abuse lectures on UCTV: 30-minute lectures on Forensic Markers of Elder Abuse (for professionals who work with older adults) and Elder Abuse (for general audiences) by Laura Mosqueda, M.D, are featured as part of the "Coming of Age" lecture series produced by UCTV.
+Elder abuse lectures on UCTV: Lectures on Forensic Markers of Elder Abuse (for professionals who work with older adults) and Elder Abuse (for general audiences) by Laura Mosqueda, M.D, are featured as part of the "Coming of Age" lecture series produced by UCTV.

 These lectures may be used by others in the field as long as they are not altered and UC Irvine Center of Excellence on Elder Abuse & Neglect (or UC Irvine Program in Geriatrics) is given attribution.